weiran-aitech/shift_schedule/README.md

 - Another characteristic of this app is its remarkable flexibility.
 It can be used to fulfill simple and complex scheduling tasks.
 The process of creating and revising schedules can be as easy as choosing an option and pressing a button.
 On the other hand, sophisticated strategies and techniques are also available to deal with difficult issues (e.g., decomposition of a problem and merging multiple scheduling results to form the final results).
 - Each employee's total working hours, total number of shifts, total number of days off, and total number of shift types are comprehensively considered and handled in a schedule cycle.
 To achieve a better balance between the needs of the employees and the companies, constraint adjustment and optimization algorithms are applied.
 - The scheduling outcomes will be shown in Gantt-charts and tables.
 Integration tools are provided to communicate with external systems (e.g., import employee data into the App, output schedule results to an excel file, etc.).
-- Using this app, managers' daily workloads will be eased and employees will be greatly motivated to increase their productivity and improve their quality of work.
-The schedule results will also provide practical advice to the manager to optimize employee structure and lower administrative costs.

 ## Examples:
 ### 1. Creating a schedule for 9 employees over a 7-day period, subject to the following constraints: